How Much Does an Electrical Inspection Cost?

 SHARE

-An electrical inspection costs between $69 to $94, with a national average cost of $82, based on our analysis of 595 quotes from licensed inspectors.
+An electrical inspection costs $125 on average but can range from $66 to $183, based on our analysis of 589 quotes from licensed inspectors.

 However, fees for this type of inspection vary widely based on factors like the size and condition of your home, your local market, the type of inspection you need, and even the relationship between your inspector and the contractor who did your electrical work.